deep-finder/cryoet-deepfinder/docs/source/tutorial.rst

 * **Net weights path**: :code:`/path/to/deep-finder/examples/training/out/net_weights_chlamydomonas.h5`
 * **Number of classes**: 4

 After setting the patch size and your output path, click on button **Launch**.
 Progress about computation should be printed in the box below the button.
-Once computation is finished, the display window should pop up, showing the obtained segmentation, super-imposed with the tomogram.
-Here you can inspect the result.
+Once computation is finished, the display window should pop up, showing the obtained segmentation, super-imposed with the tomogram, allowing you to inspect the result.
 For more details about segmentation and display windows, please see our :ref:`guide`.